-- 2.1.1 To join the wing halves you will need the following items:
+2.1.1 To join the wing halves you will need the following items :

 - Wing joiner supplied with kit.

-- Two short dowel guides supplied with kit
+- Two short dowel guides supplied with kit .

 - Rolled trim strip supplied with kit

-- 30 minute epoxy
+- 30-minute epoxy

 - Sandpaper (Coarse 240 grit recommended)

 - Epoxy brush or stir sticks

 - Disposable mixing dish for the epoxy

 - Masking tape to hold the wing in position while the epoxy sets

 - Pencil

 - Ruler

 - Paper towels.

-- 2.1.2 Remove the wing halves from the plastic bag while they were shipped in.
-Sand the wing joiner and two dowel guides slightly with sand paper, to rough up the surfaces and remove any possible obstruction.
-Using a pencil and ruler making the center of the wing joiner and the center of the two dowels.
+Remove the wing halves from the plastic bag while they were shipped in.
+Sand the wing joiner and two dowels guide slightly with sand paper, to rough up the surfaces and remove any possible obstruction.
+The center of the wing joiner is marked by factory.
 This mark will serve as the centerline when joining the wing halves.